Shikshita1/dam-operation/README.md

 Firstly, understanding the operating rule of the dam was a bit challenging.
 After understanding, we had to implement the rule using various if-else statements.
 Operating rule was adapted from P. Qin et al.(2020).

+Flows based on different climate change scenarios have been generated in the 'Inflows final'.
+Then, using the module based on operating policy, different stroage, outflows and hydropower output values were obtained.

+In project, those values were compared and analysed using various plots and statistical parameters using pandas and matplotlib.pyplot libraries.

 Bibliography:
 Qin, P., Xu, H., Liu, M., Du, L., Xiao, C., Liu, L., & Tarroja, B. (2020).
 Climate change impacts on Three Gorges Reservoir impoundment and hydropower generation.
 Journal of Hydrology, 580, 123922.